ProjectsForPortfolio/E-Shop.Ui/README.md

 The page will reload if you make edits.

+### For VsCode users

+Debug configuration is available for VsCode users by existing configuration

 # Resources

 To learn more about React check out the [React documentation](https://reactjs.org/).